Healthdirect Free Australian health advice you can count on.

 What is cosmetic surgery?

-Cosmetic surgery is done to re-shape or change an otherwise healthy part of the body because a person believes it will improve their appearance, not for a medical reason.
+Cosmetic surgery is done to re-shape or change an otherwise healthy part of the body because of how it looks, not for a medical reason.

-Reconstructive surgery differs from cosmetic surgery in that it is designed to restore the appearance or function of a part of the body, such as after an accident or trauma, cancer, birth defect or disease.
+Reconstructive surgery is different from cosmetic surgery.
+It is designed to restore the appearance or function of a part of the body that has been damaged.

 Who can perform cosmetic surgery?